2002 Music City Bowl: Game recap

 Arkansas started the game with a 2-yard touchdown pass from quarterback Matt Jones to wide receiver George Wilson.
 Kicker Dan Nystrom got Minnesota on the board with a 24-yard field goal.
-He added another 45 yard field goal to make the score 7–6.
-In the second quarter, he added field goals of 21 and 22 yards, as Minnesota staked a 12–6 halftime lead.
+He added another 45-yard field goal to make the score 7–6.
+In the second quarter, he added field goals of 21 and 22 yards, as Minnesota took a 12–6 halftime lead.

 Quarterback Asad Abdul-Khaliq threw a 19-yard touchdown pass to tight end Ben Utecht for a 19–9 lead.
-In the fourth quarter, Nystrom added his fifth field goal of the game, to put the Gophers ahead 22–7.
+In the fourth quarter, Nystrom added his fifth field goal of the game to put the Gophers ahead 22–7.
 Thomas Tapeh rushed for a 33-yard touchdown as Minnesota built a 29–7 lead.
 Ryan Sorahan threw a touchdown pass to Richard Smith to cut the lead to 29–14.

 With the win, the Golden Gophers won their first bowl game since 1985.

 The attendance of 39,183 is (as of 2017) the lowest attendance for any Music City Bowl.